signum-network/CIPs/SIP/sip-40.md

 created: 2022-04-26
 ---
 # Introduction
 NFTs (non fungible token) are smart contracts representing an ownership of a digital asset.
 This SIP proposes a standard implementation of a smart contract to cover and track all needed activities around the ownership management.
 With  [SIP-30](sip-30.md)  the new standard can be simply used by linking the smart contract code from the first contract deployment of this SIP-40 standard.
-An audit check can be done by comparing the hash of the created NFT with the hash from this original contract deployment- if both are the same the oirginal code is used.
+An audit check can be done by comparing the hash of the created NFT with the hash from this original contract deployment- if both are the same the original code is used.

 SRC-40 Contract deployment : https://chain.signum.network/at/7074088231427605580